-The Collins College of Business is ranked a Top 100 undergraduate business school by Bloomberg BusinessWeek
+In 2016, the Collins College of Business was ranked a Top 100 undergraduate business school by Bloomberg BusinessWeek.

-Less than one-third of business schools in the United States are fully accredited by AACSB International — The Association to Advance Collegiate Schools of Business.
+Less than one-third of business schools in the United States are accredited by AACSB International — The Association to Advance Collegiate Schools of Business.
 TU is one of only two private universities in Oklahoma to hold this distinction.

 Undergraduate programs offer a Bachelor of Science in Business Administration (BSBA) degree with majors in accounting, economics, energy management, finance, management, computer information systems and marketing.
 A joint Bachelor of Science program in international business and language (BSIBL) includes four years of language study in Chinese, French, German, Russian or Spanish.
 Additionally, there is an IBL/American Track program for international students.
 Students looking to accelerate the path toward earning a graduate degree can choose from two dual degree options.
 The BSBA/MBA program allows students to complete both an undergraduate business degree and an MBA in four-and-a-half years, and the six-year BSBA/JD program combines an undergraduate business degree with a Juris Doctorate.

 The graduate level faculty-to-student ratio is 1:9.
-Undergraduate business classes average 25-29 students.
+Undergraduate business classes average 25-30 students.

 The Energy Management Program is one of only 10 such university programs in the United States.
 In July 2014, the Collins College of Business established the School of Energy Economics, Policy and Commerce in response to growth in the energy industry and the university’s energy business degree programs.

-TU finance students actively manage the Student Investment Fund, a portfolio with a value that exceeds $4.5 million.
+TU finance students actively manage the Student Investment Fund, a portfolio with a value of more than $5 million.
 In addition to providing real-stakes, real-dollar financial management experience, the fund provides earnings that subsidize scholarships for finance students.

 Friends of Finance is an organization of business professionals, TU alumni and supporters of the Collins College of Business.
 Eight times a year, the Executive Speakers’ series brings leading executives to the TU campus to share their knowledge and explore important business issues.
 Past speakers include executives from Coach, Wal-Mart Stores, Inc., Bank of America, Southwest Airlines, QuikTrip Corporation, Lloyd’s of London, Chesapeake Energy and The Boeing Company (just to name a few!).